remy/remysharp.com/public/blog/auto-detect-node-version-in-npm-start.md

 Most importantly, this technique does not work at all if the `engines` is a range (and will probably blow things up if nvm doesn't have the version requested).
 I did write some simple code that found the matching installed version of node for a semver range, but the time to execute the semver calc on all versions of node installed outweighed the benefit.

-Also (yes, *also*), if I run `nvm use X` to switch node version, nvm will put the path to node *above* our bespoke version of node, so this trick doesn't work in the current shell session anymore.
+Also (yes, *also*), if I run `nvm use X` to switch node version, nvm will put the path to node *above* our bespoke version of node, so this trick doesn't work in the current shell session any more.

+**Important** this is far from perfect, and I've used this for a while, but on other systems I've disabled it altogether.
+You mileage may vary!

 ## 🐱 There's more than one way to skin a cat

 This definitely feels hacky to me, and a little brittle—see earlier caveats.

-I expect use of the `engines` property will be formalised for developement one day, and maybe you can comment as to alternative or better solutions, but for now: it works 😄
+I expect use of the `engines` property will be formalised for development one day, and maybe you can comment as to alternative or better solutions, but for now: it works 😄